 This brief tutorial shows students and new users how to block all popups and redirects in Microsoft Edge Browser when using Windows 10.

 By default, Microsoft Edge automatically blocks popups and redirects.
-Popups are sometimes very annoying, especially from websites that want you to subscribe to useless information.
+Popups are sometimes annoying, especially from websites that want you to subscribe to useless information.

 To get started with blocking popups and redirects in Edge, follow the steps below: